-Nashville has already been working to implement its transit overhaul — like taking bids from companies to construct new transit centers and seeking a director to oversee the work.
-But that work has been happening at the same time that a lawsuit challenging the referendum’s legality goes to trial.
+Nashville had already been working to implement its transit overhaul — like taking bids from companies to construct new transit centers and seeking a director to oversee the work.
+But the referendum, which nearly 66% of the city’s voters cast ballots in favor of, faced a legal challenge from the opposition campaign, Committee to Stop an Unfair Tax, and its chairwoman, Emily Evans.

 When voters passed the $3.1 billion transit referendum in November, they approved a plan that would raise the sales tax by a half-percent to fund things like more frequent bus service, new sidewalks and overhauled traffic signals.